santoshmanya/springboothikarijdbctemplate/README.md

 4. springjdbc template

-packaged was war file to be deployed on Tomact 8+
+packaged as war file to be deployed on Tomact 8+